 How do individuals benefit from becoming a TSP?

-TSPs can help producers address natural resource concerns in diverse areas, including nutrient management, energy use, forestry, grazing, irrigation, organic agriculture and wildlife habitat.
+TSPs can help producers address natural resource concerns in a variety of areas, including nutrient management, energy use, forestry, grazing, irrigation, organic agriculture and wildlife habitat.
 They also provide conservation planning services, design and implementation activities, and conservation evaluation and monitoring.

 Individual TSPs are certified to provide technical service activities according to NRCS standards and specifications for conservation activities.
 TSPs work on behalf of NRCS, so they maintain the confidentiality of the agricultural producers they help.
 In addition, TSPs can help farmers, ranchers, and forest landowners comply with Federal, state, tribal, and local laws and regulations.